teched25xp264/teched2025-XP264/exercises/ex0/README.md

 Furthermore:
 - The students do not have access to the master components of the landscape.
-- Any shared infrascture access required for the session is granted via SSO with the links available from the Easy Navigation site.
+- Any shared asset access required for the session is granted via SSO with the links available from the Easy Navigation site.

 | Account Name              | Type        |                                                                                                                                Description |
 | :------------------------ | :---------: | :------------------------------------------------------------------------------------------------------------------------ |